E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce: Conclusion

 \section{Conclusion}

 In this work, we propose E-CARE, an Efficient Commonsense Augmented Recommendation Enhancer, which constructs a reasoning factor graph from historical query-product interactions without requiring supervised fine-tuning or human annotations.
-By leveraging LLMs for reasoning generation, clustering for graph construction, and uncertainty-based edge filtering, E-CARE produces a high-quality reasoning factor graph that captures meaningful connections between queries, needs, utilities, and products.
-Our experiments demonstrate that the resulting reasoning factor graph effectively enhances downstream tasks, such as search relevance and app recall, while avoiding the cost and latency associated with costly real-time LLM inference.
-These findings highlight the potential of E-CARE as a scalable and efficient framework for incorporating commonsense reasoning into recommendation systems.
+By leveraging LLMs for commonsense reasoning generation, node clustering, and edge filtering, E-CARE produces a high-quality reasoning factor graph that captures meaningful connections between queries and products.
+Our experiments demonstrate that the resulting reasoning factor graph effectively enhances downstream tasks, such as search relevance and app recall, while avoiding the cost and latency associated with real-time LLM decoding.
+These findings highlight the potential of E-CARE as a scalable and efficient framework for incorporating commonsense reasoning signals into recommendation systems.